alexjames/alexsmemorypalace/lifeskills/pickleball.md

  * The return - after one bounce
  * 3rd shot - can be a drive or drop
  * Dink - hitting the ball in the kitchen
- * Donk - when you return the ball too high giving the opponent an opportunity to smash
+ * Pop-up/Donk - when you return the ball too high giving the opponent an opportunity to smash
  * Speedup - changing the pace of the ball by hitting it hard after dinking
  * Net cord - when the ball grazes on the net but still goes over the net
  * Let serve - when the serve hits the net on the way in, is legal as long as its in the box